arangodb/velocypack/VelocyPack.md

-Each entry consists of two parts, the key and the value, they are encoded as normal VPack values as above, the first is always a short or long UTF-8 string starting with a byte 0x40-0xbf as described below.
+Each entry consists of two parts, the key and the value, they are encoded as normal VPack values as above, the first is always a short or long UTF-8 string starting with a byte `0x40`-`0xbf` as described below.
 The second is any other VPack value.

-There is one extension: For the key it is possible to use the positive small integer values 0x30-0x39 or an unsigned integer starting with a type byte of 0x28-0x2f.
+There is one extension: For the key it is possible to use the positive small integer values `0x30`-`0x39` or an unsigned integer starting with a type byte of `0x28`-`0x2f`.
 Any such integer value is an index into an outside-given table of attribute names.
 These are convenient when only very few attribute names occur or some are repeated very often.
 The standard way to encode such an attribute name table is as a VPack array of strings as specified here.

-Objects are always stored with sorted key/value pairs, sorted by bytewise comparions of the keys on each nesting level.
+Objects are always stored with sorted key/value pairs, sorted by bytewise comparisons of the keys on each nesting level.
 Sorting has some overhead but will allow looking up keys in logarithmic time later.
 Note that only the index table needs to be sorted, it is not required that the offsets in these tables are increasing.
 Since the index table resides after the actual